 A MacBook, like every other device in the universe, has a shelf life.
 The average life expectancy of a MacBook is 3 to 5 years, after which it will begin to slow down.
 Of course, the laptop doesn’t immediately wither and fade away once it reaches the 4-year milestone, but it will start showing signs of extended usage.
-To reduce the odds of your MacBook breaking unexpectedly years down the line, keep an eye out for indications of aging and bring it to ASK Computers specialized in MacBook repair and computer repair.
+To reduce the odds of your MacBook breaking unexpectedly years down the line, keep an eye out for indications of aging and bring it to ASK Computers specialized in computer repair and MacBook repair in Tornto .

 Before your beloved MacBook breaks down, it emits many “calls for help” or warning indications, similar to a car.
 You can extend its lifespan by precisely recognizing it and enlisting the assistance of a competent repair center like ASK Computers.
 After all, your MacBook is a significant investment, and you’d like to extend its useful life beyond the standard.
 Continue reading to learn more about the warning signs and how to recognize them for MacBook repair.

 Your MacBook isn’t as Portable as it Once Was